lkirkwood/netdox/docs/functions.md

 The Redis datastore exposes a number of functions for creating data that netdox can display.

 ## Initialising Netdox
-`netdox_init` — Initialises a new instance of netdox.
+`netdox_init` —  Wipes the changelog and inserts an "init" change which informs the behaviour of publish.

-Don't use this function directly - instead use the `init` subcommand of the netdox executable.
+Don't use this function directly — instead use the `init` subcommand of the netdox executable.

+**keys**: 1 key containing the new default network.

+**args**:
++ names... — A list of names to ignore when creating DNS records.

+`netdox_setup` — Setup the database for use by netdox.
+Sets some constants from the config non-destructively.

+Don't use this function directly — it will be called by `init` or `config load`.

 **keys**: 1 key containing the new default network.